The following information is subject to change throughout the internship year.

 Applicants may apply to either or both of the Child Clinical Concentration Program Codes

 Interns in this concentration generally rotate across the placements described in A-E below.
-Trauma Focus interns spend 50% time at CCFH and 50% time in the other rotations.
-General Child Clinical interns do not rotate at CCFH.

 The Family Studies Program and Clinic is composed of a multi-disciplinary faculty of Psychologists, Psychiatrists, and Social Workers who have expertise in family therapy, as well as a multi-disciplinary trainee group (Psychology Interns, Psychiatry Residents).
 The program provides interns with supervised training in family assessment and family therapy, parenting therapy, and couples therapy using a live, behind-the-one-way-mirror supervision model.
 Supervisors and other team members observe all therapy sessions, and supervisors provide immediate call-in supervision via telephone link-up between the observation room and the therapy room.
 Therapy supervision is also provided by supervisors typing specific supervisory comments via computer monitors in the therapy rooms that are viewable by the trainee therapist.
 All sessions are also audio-recorded with dubbed in supervisor commentary for later trainee review.